What Is Relational Trauma — And Why So Many Women Don't Know They Have It

 When most people hear the word trauma, they picture a specific event.
 An accident.
 An assault.
 Something dramatic and undeniable that would clearly register as traumatic to anyone who witnessed it.

 Relational trauma is different.
 It doesn't usually come from a single event.
-It comes from a pattern — from repeated experiences across time in your closest relationships, particularly in childhood, that taught your nervous system something about what connection means.
+It comes from a pattern — from repeated experiences across time in your closest relationships, particularly in childhood, that taught the predictive part of your brain something about what connection means.

 It comes from growing up with a parent who was emotionally unpredictable — warm one day, withdrawn or explosive the next, so that you learned to stay alert, always reading the weather before you spoke.
 It comes from having your feelings minimized or dismissed so consistently that you stopped trusting them.
 From being the child who was responsible for managing a parent's emotional state.
 From homes where love felt conditional — available when you were agreeable, helpful, and easy, withdrawn when you had needs of your own.